anoadragon453/tox-offline-messaging-prop/tox-offline-draft.md

 eventually find the node or nodes covering their requested key space.

 Lookup time in Chord is approximately log(n) time, where n is the number of nodes in the DHT.
-The pre-existing known node list can be repurposed for the Chord-based DHT.
-Instead of finding nodes that are closer and/or far away (in terms of Tox ID 'distance'), we can store nodes that are exponentially 'far' away in the ring.
-This allows us to use the same known node list for finding Tox IDs as well as finding offline data.
+The pre-existing known node list will not be affected by this new change.
+Instead, a new list will be created that is similar in functionality to Chord's own 'finger list'.
+Instead of finding nodes that are closer and/or far away (in terms of Tox ID 'distance'), we can store nodes that are increasingly, exponentially 'far' away in the ring.
+This list is generated and maintained seperately from the pre-existing node list and is only created if the user has UDP enabled.

 Data retention is an issue that all DHTs face.
 As is the ephemeral nature of peer-to-peer systems, nodes join and leave the network randomly and without